Nature at Reflection Park

 Reflection Park is committed to fostering biodiversity by prioritizing the planting of native species.
 Native plants play a crucial role in supporting a wide array of wildlife, creating a thriving ecosystem that is both resilient and sustainable.

-Native plants provide food to insects that feed numerous other species, including birds, frogs, dragonflies, bats, and small mammals.
+Native plants provide food to insects that, in turn, become food for numerous other species, including birds, frogs, dragonflies, bats, and small mammals.

 Birds raising their young are especially reliant on caterpillars to feed their babies.
 Planting native plants assures that birds will have access to more food to raise the next generation of our feathered friends!